-A list of the number ranges currently in use, along with, where appropriate, the corresponding places of filing, is published in OJ 10/2001, 465.
+A list of the number ranges introduced in 2002, along with, where appropriate, the corresponding places of filing, is published in OJ EPO 2001, 465.

 2. Persons entitled to file an application

 A European patent application may be filed by any natural or legal person, or any body equivalent to a legal person by virtue of the law governing it.